Official: Canada sending forces to close Afghan embassy

 The Taliban, who ruled the country from 1996 until U.S. forces invaded after the 9/11 attacks, have taken 12 of Afghanistan’s 34 provincial capitals as part of a weeklong sweep that has given them effective control of about two-thirds of the country.

 The seizure of Kandahar and Herat marks the biggest prizes yet for the Taliban.
 Canada’s former military mission was based in Kandahar.
+More than 150 Canadian soldiers died during the Afghanistan mission.